awsdocs/amazon-connect-admin-guide/doc_source/assign-permssions-to-review-recordings.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/recordings-assign-permissions.png)

-1. **Contact search**: This permission is required so you can access the **Contact search** page, which is where you can search contacts so you can listen to recordings and review transcripts\.
+1. **Contact search**: This permission is required so users can access the **Contact search** page, which is where they can search contacts so they can listen to recordings and review transcripts\.

 1. **Restrict contact access**: Manage access to results on the **Contact search** page based on their agent hierarchy group\.